1998 Commonwealth Games: Participating teams

-Sixty-nine teams were represented at the 1998 Games.
-The only absent country was Nigeria who suspended from Commonwealth due to the tyrannical dictatorship of Sani Abacha who had died earlier that year.
+Sixty-nine countries appeared at the 1998 Games.
+The only absent country was Nigeria, suspended from the Commonwealth due to the tyrannical dictatorship of Sani Abacha who had died earlier that year.

 Calendar

 Sports overview

 The host nation achieved its best-ever haul of ten gold medals which has since been surpassed by its achievement in the 2010 Commonwealth Games, where Malaysia won twelve gold medals.

 This is an edition marked by several unprecedented facts in the history of the Commonwealth Games.
 Not only because it is the first in Asia and the first that was not opened by a member of the royal family.And taking advantage of these factors, the Commonwealth Games Federation decided in 1994 that from this edition onwards, team sports could enter the Games program.As a result, the number of sports played rose from 10 to 16.The case studies determined that three team sports were eligible to become mandatory: field hockey (men and women), netball (women) and rugby 7's (men).
 Adding to aquatics (swimming) (athletics), boxing, badminton, cycling (road), weightlifting, and lawn bowls as compulsory sports.
 As decided also in 1994, the Organizing Committee could choose up to six sports from a list previously approved by the Commonwealth Games Federation (CGF) and which reflect their respective popularity in the organizing country.
 And they were the following: aquatics (synchronized swimming and diving), cricket, cycling (track), gymnastics (artistic and rhythmic), and shooting sports.
 Another spot was reserved for squash, which was an evaluation sport and could become mandatory in the next edition.
 There was still a spot for a local sport and the organizers chose ten-pin bowling because of the local infrastructure.
 Which was included as an extra sport because of its popularity in the country and also because of infrastructure spending.
 However, there was some controversy surrounding the removal of wrestling that had been present in all previous editions because of its low popularity in Malaysia.